jarvisan/fizzbuzz_aj/README.md

 # Fizzbuzz_aj

-A gem that contains the logic for a FizzBuzz program along with formatting options.
+A gem that contains the logic for a FizzBuzz program:
+You give it a maximum value and from 1 to max it wil return Fizz if the number is diviable by 3 Buzz if it is divisable by 5
+FizzBuzz if it is divisable by 15 or the number if none of those are true

+It also can reutrn the resualt in 3 different formats: json html plain text

 ## Installation